tsugiproject/tsugi/README_POSTGRESQL.md

 * https://stackoverflow.com/questions/34708509/how-to-use-returning-with-on-conflict-in-postgresql
 * https://stackoverflow.com/questions/37204749/serial-in-postgres-is-being-increased-even-though-i-added-on-conflict-do-nothing

-The most important new code to make UPSERT work across both databases is to add meta data to PDOX for each of the tables your tool creates in its `database.php`.
+The most important new code to make UPSERT work across both databases is to add metadata to PDOX for each of the tables your tool creates in its `database.php`.
 You can Meta entries to the $PDOX variable after the `getConnection()` or `requireData()` calls to start up Tsugi in your code.